Tumor Cells Get Hooked on Cancer Drugs, Meet Their Demise - D-brief

 They also noticed that addicted cells seem to accumulate damage to their DNA when treatment is stopped, and the finding could lead to more effective treatments that capitalize on benefits from drug holidays.

-“The idea is to discontinue treatment once tumor cells have become resistant, and then exploit the accumulation of DNA damage by applying a specific second treatment, which serves to worsen DNA damage to the extent that the tumor cell can no longer cope with it,” says study co-author Daniel Peeper in an email.
+“The idea is to discontinue treatment once tumor cells have become addicted, and then exploit the accumulation of DNA damage by applying a specific second treatment, which serves to worsen DNA damage to the extent that the tumor cell can no longer cope with it,” says project leader Daniel Peeper in an email.

 In preliminary experiments, they applied a chemotherapy drug to tumor cells after the initial treatment had stopped, and found that the one-two punch was much more effective.
 Based on the mechanism of action his team uncovered, Peeper hopes to identify drugs that could prevent DNA repair, and provide more targeted cancer treatments.